pivotal-cf/docs-tiledev/CODE-OF-CONDUCT.md

 interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces and external channels such as social media.
-Violating these terms may lead to a temporary or permanent ban.
+Violating these terms can lead to a temporary or permanent ban.

 ### 3. Temporary Ban